 However, to make the most of the occasion, secure a mountain view room.
 With storybook-pretty Shenandoah Valley outside your window, you feel at exactly the right place.

-Big Meadows Lodge – Central accommodations at mile 51
+Big Meadows Lodge – Mile 51

 After driving through miles of dense forests, the Big Meadows often surprises Skyline Drive roadtrippers with its open space of grass and wildflowers.
 This is a favorite spot for wedding photographers and stargazers alike.